Wendigooor/revv-tech/README.md

 - Following my order, I am shown a thank you page that has details of my purchase.

 ### Bonus
-- Confirmation Email with link to view charge in Stripe Dashboard.
+- Confirmation email with link to view charge in Stripe Dashboard.
 - Ability to select from 4 different prices per product for donations
 - Custom Stripe Payment form